Homemade Brown Sugar (Light or Dark) is easy to make with only two ingredients.

 HOW TO PROPERLY STORE BROWN SUGAR

-Keep Homemade Brown Sugar in a container with an airtight lid or a tightly sealed zippered bag.
+Keep Homemade Brown Sugar (Light or Dark) in a container with an airtight lid or a tightly sealed zippered bag.

 Homemade Brown Sugar will remain moist with a delicious fresh taste much longer than packaged/store-brought brands… as long as it is properly stored and refrigerated.